lconcia/life_sciences_ml_at_tacc/docs/section5/llms_in_biology.rst

-Rather than trying to run all of the Python code required for this in the Jupyter notebook, a quick check of the author's `GitHub repo <https://github.com/MAGICS-LAB/DNABERT_2>`_ shows they wrote a convenience script to do exactly what we want to do - fine tune their model with our input sequences for a classification task.
+Rather than trying to run all of the Python code required for this in the Jupyter notebook, a quick check of the author's `GitHub repo <https://github.com/MAGICS-LAB/DNABERT_2>`_ shows they wrote a convenient script to do exactly what we want to do - fine tune their model with our input sequences for a classification task.

 In order to run their script, we just need to clone their GitHub repo, and prepare three input